97th Infantry Division (United States)

 The 97th Infantry Division was a unit of the United States Army in World War I and World War II.
 Nicknamed the "Trident division" because of its shoulder patch, a vertical trident in white on a blue background.
 It was organized in New Mexico in September 1918, where it was ordered to be demobilized – before having reached its full complement – nine days after the Armistice of 11 November 1918.
 It was reconstituted in February 1943, and was originally trained for World War II in amphibious assaults, as preparation for deployment in the Pacific Theater.
 Instead, it was deployed to Europe in 1944 when casualties from the Battle of the Bulge needed to be replaced.

+Since 3 November 2010 the division's heritage is continued by the 97th Training Brigade at Fort Sheridan.

 World War I

 The 97th Division was one of the divisions planned to be activated in late 1918 and deployed to France in 1919 to reinforce the American Expeditionary Force.
 The division was organized at Camp Cody, Deming, New Mexico and activated on 5 September 1918.
 It included the 193rd and 194th Infantry Brigades, and the 172nd Field Artillery Brigade.
 The 194th was to be organized and trained at Camp Cody, the 172nd at Camp Jackson, South Carolina, and the 193rd was to be organized in France with the AEF.
 The division's cadre consisted of over 1,000 trained officers and enlisted men, and Colonel Carl A. Martin became its first commander on 26 September.

 The division was intended to be composed of National Army draftees mainly from Maine, Vermont and New Hampshire, but in October, over 5,000 draftees, mainly from Oklahoma and Minnesota, were sent to the division at Camp Cody.
 Initial instruction at Camp Cody went relatively well, but the 172nd Brigade's training at Camp Jackson was delayed by a lack of personnel.
 Its regiments were at less than half-strength as late as the beginning of November.
 In late October, the 97th was struck by the 1918 flu pandemic, which sickened over 500 soldiers and killed more than 100.
 On 25 October, Brigadier General James R. Lindsay became division commander as Martin became its chief of staff.
 The war ended with the Armistice of 11 November, and the 97th was ordered to be demobilized on 20 November.
 At the time, it was only partially organized and consisted of 402 officers and 7,889 men.
 The demobilization was completed on 22 December.

 Neptune's trident was originally adopted as the division's symbol, to represent the coastal states of Maine, Vermont and New Hampshire, from which the first recruits were drawn in 1918.
 The three prongs of the trident represent the three states, the blue symbolizes the states' numerous fresh water lakes, and the white of the border and trident represents the snow that covers these states' mountains.